Joey Wendle Player Props: Marlins vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have the 21st-ranked team ERA among all league pitching staffs (4.50).
+- The Cardinals' 4.51 team ERA ranks 22nd across all league pitching staffs.

-- Cardinals pitchers combine to allow the fourth-fewest home runs in baseball (82 total, one per game).
+- Cardinals pitchers combine to surrender the second-fewest home runs in baseball (82 total, one per game).

-- Mikolas makes the start for the Cardinals, his 18th of the season.
-He is 4-5 with a 4.44 ERA and 70 strikeouts in 99 1/3 innings pitched.
+- The Cardinals will send Wainwright (3-3) to the mound to make his 11th start of the season.
+He is 3-3 with a 7.45 ERA and 25 strikeouts through 48 1/3 innings pitched.

-- The right-hander's last time out was on Wednesday against the Houston Astros, when he went 5 2/3 innings, surrendering five earned runs while giving up seven hits.
+- In his last outing on Thursday against the Houston Astros, the righty went 1 2/3 innings, allowing six earned runs while surrendering six hits.

+- The 41-year-old has put up an ERA of 7.45, with 4.7 strikeouts per nine innings, in 10 games this season.
+Opponents are batting .358 against him.

 © 2023 Data Skrive.
 All rights reserved.